AlexSeferidis/BiomedicalElectronics/L3-BiopotentialsInstrumentation/L3Notes.md

 What can we do to reject 50/60 Hz noise?

 Common mode interference would be completely rejected by the instrumentation amplifier if the matching were ideal, however this is often not the case.
-A clever trick is the **"driven right leg circuit**, which works to enhance the CMRR for ECG.
+A clever trick is the **"driven right leg circuit"**, which works to enhance the CMRR for ECG.

 **The idea being the Average of the $V_{CM}$ is inverted and driven back to the body via a reference electrode**